 2. 5:2 Diet

-The 5:2 plan works a bit differently.
+The 5:2 intermittent fasting plan works a bit differently.
 You stick to your usual meals five days a week, then scale back to around 500–600 calories on two days that are not back-to-back.
 There is no eating window to worry about, just two low-calorie days scattered into your week.

 This method is popular with beginners because it does not feel like daily discipline.
 It is more about building a weekly calorie deficit without having to constantly think about food choices.